 Introduction

 Touchstone data files consist of an “option line” followed by network parameters taken at specific frequencies.
 The option line specifies (among other things) the kind of n-port parameters the file contains (S-parameter, Z-parameter, etc.) and the format of the network data values (magnitude-phase, real-imaginary, etc.).
 Data is arranged into groups of n-port parameters preceded by the frequency at which the data was taken or derived.
 For each frequency, data for a 1-port or 2-port network is contained on a single data line while data for 3-port and above networks is arranged in a matrix row-wise order.
 The Touchstone format supports matrices of unlimited size.

-Version 2.0 adds to the above several additional keywords.
-Several of the keywords have a particular order and are placed at the beginning of the file.
-These are shown below.
+Some keywords are required to be in a particular order and placed at the beginning of the file.
+These are shown below:

-[Version] 2.0 (required)
+[Version] (required)

-# (required)
+# (option line) (required)

 [Number of Ports] (required)

-The following keywords shall appear after [Number of Ports] and before [Network Data], but may appear in any order relative to each other.
+The following keywords shall appear after [Number of Ports] and before [Network Data] but may appear in any order relative to each other.

 [Two-Port Data Order] (required if a 2-port system is described)